 Study in USA Challenges

-Compare Studying in Germany vs USA via video below
+Compare Studying in Germany vs. the USA via the video below

 Are you one of the many students from all over the world who have applied to study in the US, or are you planning to study in the US?